ResearchObject/ro-crate/.github/ISSUE_TEMPLATE/bug_report.md

 **URL**
-Provide link to RO-Lite page or source code most related to the bug.
+Provide link to RO-Crate page or source code most related to the bug.

 **Suggested fix**